 Instructions

-- Arrange the watercress on a platter.
-Top with the potatoes.
-Drizzle the vinaigrette over the top, while your potatoes are still warm so they will absorb the vinaigrette better.
-Sprinkle with the scallions.
+- Scatter watercress on a serving platter.
+Top with the hot/warm grilled potatoes.
+Drizzle vinaigrette over the top, while potatoes are still warm, so they absorb the vinaigrette better.
+Sprinkle with green onions and some freshly cracked black pepper.
 Serve immediately.

 I love these potatoes.